 This file list lists all source files belonging to OMNotebook in alphabetical order with a short description.
 In addition to these files a set of files are also generated by Qt and ANTLR, but those files are not listed below.
-The lines of code (LOC) specified for each file is with comments and blank rows.
+The lines of code (LOC) specified for each file is with comments and blank rows (counted May 2006).